 In order for you to properly execute the task of slower eating, you have to make sure that you’re eating often enough so that you’re not STARVING by the time you sit down to your next meal.

 If that sounds like a lot, I would like to welcome you to the modern world, my friend.
-Eating smaller, more frequent meals helps to stabilize your hormones so that you don’t experience drastic drops in blood sugar that drive you to crave instant energy in the form of processed, sugary foods.
-You know that afternoon craving for chocolate?
-You’re probably experiencing that because you’re not getting adequate nutrition earlier in the day!
+Eating smaller, more frequent meals helps to stabilize your hormones so that you don’t experience drastic drops in blood sugar that drive you to crave sugar and trigger depression.

 Always start with breakfast within 30 minutes of waking up, and start timing from there.
 Here’s an example of what your schedule should look like: